 - Forever Knight: In the episode "Hunted", a hunter shoots Nick with bullets stuffed with garlic.

-- Played with in Oblivion.
+- Played with in The Elder Scrolls IV: Oblivion.
 One quest requires you to kill a vampire, and reading his diary indicates that he has a weakness to garlic.
 He's annoyed at the fact that he's the only vampire who possesses this weakness (so far as he knows), making him a walking cliche.

 - In Wario Land 3 and 4, one of Wario's forms is to turn into a vampire upon being bitten by a bat.
 One of the ways to turn back is to touch a hanging string of garlic bulbs.
 Depending on the situation, this may be good or bad.